tessel/t2-docs/API/Hardware_API.md

 Pins 2-7 on both Ports are available for pullup and pulldown.

-The basic function of a pull-up resistor is to insure that given no other input, a circuit assumes a default value.
+The basic function of a pull-up resistor is to ensure that given no other input, a circuit assumes a default value.
 The 'pullup' mode pulls the line high and the 'pulldown' mode pulls it low.

 ### Usage
 ```js